 Bottom of the funnel

-Webinars are aimed at imparting skills, or as introductory sessions to a skilled training.
+Webinars are aimed at imparting skills, or as introductory sessions to skilled training.
 They are supposed to give a taste of the topic to your audience in a comprehensive way.
-Therefore, they follow a prepared lecture style format.
+Therefore, they follow a prepared lecture-style format.
 And are generally followed by a Q&A session.
 It is basically a virtual seminar.

 When to use Webinars: